Quick Start Guide Progress:

 - Sign in to eNETEmployer and choose the Payroll service icon from the Welcome screen.

 Fig. 01: Choose eNETEmployer's "Payroll" service icon to begin.

 5B - Enter Your Employee Work Hours

 Before you can calculate a payroll, you must enter the hours that each employee has worked for the pay period.
-Note: Hourly-based employees will require their hours to be entered for each pay period since it is assumed that these hours may fluctuate from one period to the next.
-Conversely, Salary-based employees do not need to have their hours entered each pay period and are setup to reoccur every pay period (unless you override them).
+Note: Hourly-based employees will require their time to be entered for each pay period since it is assumed that these hours may fluctuate from one period to the next.
+Conversely, Salary-based employees do not need to have their hours entered each pay period since the program sets them to reoccur every pay period (unless you override them).